irgroup-classrooms/individual-assignments-Ya-joy/README.md

 This repository accompanies the **Data Modeling** course at TH Köln in the winter semester of 2024/25.
 Other resources like the lectures slides or the group assignment can be found on [Moodle](https://elearning.iws.th-koeln.de/moodle/course/view.php?id=2565).

-**(Please insert links to your personal GitHub account and your group's repository below.
+**(Please insert a link to your group's repository below.
 You can remove this comment from this README afterwards.)**

 :octocat: [My GitHub profile](https://github.com/Ya-joy) | :busts_in_silhouette: [My group repository]()